- Live results are shown to your visitors as they type, and include products, categories and pages.

 Content blocks are containers for elements you create in your my.clerk.io account.
 They contain the logic to show results with and settings for how many results to show.

-• Content type Is Omnisearch by default, and should not be changed.
+Content type Is Omnisearch by default, and should not be changed.
+Here, you can also add filters if needed, but for most setups this is not needed.

 Finalise Design #